1.

 Xarelto is a factor Xa inhibitor that is a highly effective medication used in the treatment of patients who develop a DVT/PE.

-It is an approved medication that is given in the following situations:
+It is an approved medication that is given in some of the following situations:

 --To reduce the risk of stroke and embolism in patients with nonvalvular atrial fibrillation